treno-solutions/web3-open-risk-framework/README.md

 - What are the potential consequences?
 - What are the potential measures? *(Note: Not all mitigation details are published for security reasons.)*

 We originally built this to support our own risk analysis.
 Now we're sharing it — for those who want to approach risk with clarity, consistency, and accountability.

----

-## 🧭 Purpose

-This is not a risk catalog – it's the foundation to build your own.
-Use it to think in layers, assign responsibility, and connect risks to action.
-It helps teams and individuals understand Web3 risks in a structured, reusable, and transparent way – without relying on hype or opaque scoring models.

 👉 We also explore many of these risks in practice on our [Treno.Finance Blog](https://treno.finance), where we regularly analyze DeFi mechanisms, failure cases, and risk patterns.